home-assistant/developers.home-assistant/docs/internationalization/core.md

 Translation of entity state attributes also requires frontend support, which is currently only available for `climate` entities.
 :::

 Integrations can provide translations for its entities' state attributes under other integrations like sensor if the base entity component does not provide translations, or if the translation provided by the base entity component do not match the integration's entity.
-To do this, provide an `entity` dictionary, that contains translations for entity state attributes and set the entity's `translation_key` property to a key under a domain in the `entity` dictionary.
+To do this, provide an `entity` object, that contains translations for entity state attributes and set the entity's `translation_key` property to a key under a domain in the `entity` object.

 To differentiate entities and their translations, provide different translation keys.
 The following example `strings.json` is for a `demo` domain `climate` entity with its `translation_key` property set to `ubercool`, which has custom `fan_mode` and `swing_mode` settings: